statespace-tech/toolfront/docs/index.md

 ---

-**ToolFront is a declarative framework for building AI agents in Markdown.**

-Write tools and instructions in `.md` files.
-Run the project and get a live AI application.
+ToolFront is a declarative framework for building modular AI applications in Markdown.
+Write tools and instructions in `.md` files, run the project, and get a live AI application.

----

 ## Simple Example

 ### Create it

-  Start with **one file**: `README.md`
+  Start with one file: `README.md`

   ```markdown title="README.md"